A needle in a haystack.

 Still going strong, content will sit on its iron throne for years to come.

 When people come to your website, they expect to find the information they need and learn something new.
-High-quality content is relevant because it offers a solution to your target audiences’ pain points.
+High-quality SEO copy or content is relevant because it offers a solution to your target audiences’ pain points.

 That means you need to produce informative, educational, and entertaining content if you want your visitors to come back.